Year of release: 2007

 2007 The Definitive Stories project "investigates the deployment of High Definition technologies in an exhibition context.
 The research posed the question: Will HD technology deployed in an exhibition context, generate new forms of expression for artist/filmmakers?"
 (Megapixel programme notes).

 Plymouth Arts Centre’s Cinema City Mobile Cinema, at various locations around Plymouth from Monday to Friday; in the Sensing Place programme.
-Thanks to Anna Navas and Bryony Gillard (4 - 8 July)
+Thanks to Anna Navas and Bryony Gillard (4 to 8 July 2011)

 Media Arts Festival Jill Craigie Cinema, Plymouth University, UK (27 September 2009)